-Let your friend know how sorry you are for their loss, and for the difficult time they’re going through.
-Acknowledge that although you can’t take their pain away, you’re there for them.
-Ask if they’re happy for you to keep checking in about how they’re doing.
+Let your friend know how sorry you are for what has happened, and for the difficult time they’re going through.
+Acknowledge that although you can’t take their pain away, you’re there for them, and ask if they’re happy for you to keep checking in about how they’re doing.

 Try not to feel awkward

-Death and grief are often seen as taboo subjects, so it can feel difficult talking about them.
-But try to follow your friend’s lead – if they want to talk about their loss, or the person who has died, try to be open to it.
-If you’re not sure what to say, you could ask gentle questions.
+Death and grief are often seen as taboo subjects, so it can feel difficult to talk about them.
+But try to follow your friend’s lead.
+If they want to talk about their bereavement, or the person who has died, try to be open to it.
+And if you’re not sure what to say, we’ve got advice to help.

 Invite them to do things

-When someone is grieving they may find socialising more difficult, or they may find that staying busy and active helps them cope.
-So keep inviting your friend to do things with you, and find out what works for them.
-They may not always say yes, but they’ll know you’re thinking of them.
+This is why it’s important to keep inviting your friend to do things with you.
+They may not always say yes, but they’ll know you’re thinking of them each time you ask.

 Don't create expectations

 It’s impossible to predict what each person’s experience of grief will be like.
 Try not to set any expectations around when things will get easier, or how they’ll feel at a particular time.
-Just be open to how they’re feeling now.
+Try to just be open to how they’re feeling now.

 Keep checking in

-For most people grief gradually gets easier to cope with over time.
-But your friend may have times when their feelings become more intense again months or years later.
+Over time, it can feel like you’re able to cope with your grief in a better way.
+But your friend may have moments when their feelings become more intense again months or years later.
 Special days like birthdays and Christmas can be especially hard too.
 Even if they seem fine, they may still be struggling.
 Keep checking in and let them know you’re still ready to listen.

 Think before you speak

-When talking about loss, it’s easy to upset people without meaning to.
+When talking about death, it can be easy to upset people without meaning to.
 If your friend is upset by something you’ve said, don’t be hard on yourself.
 Just try to understand why they found it difficult, so you know for the future.
-See these tips on things to say and things to avoid.

 Help them find support

-If you think your friend needs extra help to cope with their grief, you could recommend these support groups, counselling services, podcasts and resources.
-If they need urgent help right now, they can text SHOUT to 85258 and talk to them for free 24/7 about anything, or call Samaritans any time on 116 123 for a free, confidential chat.
-For more options, see our crisis support page.
+If you think your friend needs extra help to cope with their grief, you could recommend these resources for them to look through.
+If they need urgent help right now, they can text SHOUT to 85258 and talk to them for free 24/7 about anything, or they can call Samaritans any time on 116 123 for a free, confidential chat.

 Looking after yourself

-Supporting a friend who is grieving can be a lot to deal with emotionally.
+Supporting someone who is grieving can be a lot to deal with emotionally.
 While it’s important to be there for them, remember to take care of your own needs too.
-If you have other friends who can help support them, you could try to coordinate things so you’re not taking on too much.
+If you have other family members or friends who can help support them, you could try to coordinate things so you’re not taking on too much.